jenkins-x/jx-docs/content/en/v3/admin/platforms/on-premises/_index.md

 #### Kubernetes cluster

 We obviously need a working kubernetes cluster.
 There are many approaches to [setting up on-premises clusters](https://kubernetes.io/docs/setup/production-environment/tools/) obviously the easiest approach is to use the [cloud](/v3/#administration).

-If you are going the bare metal route you could try [these instructions](https://007ba7.us/howto/k8s-install/)

 #### kubectl access